Home » Travelling with a dog in a campervan

-One of the most common concerns about camper van travel with dogs, is how to deal with extreme temperatures.
-Well, in the Summer months in Italy and France, we’ve faced temperatures of up to 38 degrees!
-Now, in Norway, it’s mostly raining, but we definitely feel the chill at night.
+One of the most common concerns about campervan travels with dogs is how to deal with extreme temperatures.
+In the UK Summer months, temperatures can soar up to 38 degrees!

-Of course, you should always limit the amount of time that your dog is left alone in a camper van.
-We’ve found the following super-efficient for keeping our pup cool in the hot weather:
+Of course, you should always limit the amount of time that your dog is left alone in a campervan.
+We’ve found the following super-efficient for keeping pups cool in the hot weather:

-Thermal blinds / screens – This might sound nuts, but actually the point of thermal screens is to keep the sun out, as much as they work to keep the warmth in.
+- Thermal blinds/screens – This might sound a bit strange but actually, the point of thermal screens is to keep the sun out, as much as they work to keep the warmth inside.
 Consider thermal screens in the front of the cab windows, or a screen across a bulkhead gap if you have one.

-Cool jackets – these work by keeping the area around your dog’s heart cool.
-Soak them in water, leave them in the fridge for a couple of hours, then pop it on before taking your dog on any kind of activity.
+- Cool jackets – these work by keeping the area around your dog’s heart cool.
+Soak them in water, leave them in the fridge for a couple of hours, and then pop them on before taking your dog on any kind of activity.

-Pavement check – if it’s too hot for your bare feet to stay put on the pavement for less than 5 seconds, then it’s definitely too hot for little paws to be walking on.
-So, slip your flip flop off, and check it out before heading off on a walk.
+- Pavement check – if it’s too hot for your bare feet to stay put on the pavement for less than 5 seconds, then it’s too hot for little paws to be walking on.
+So, slip your flip-flop off, and check it out before heading off on a walk.

 TRAVELLING ABROAD WITH YOUR PET?

-The requirements for travelling with your dog (cat or ferret) has recently changed due to Brexit.
+The requirements for travelling with your dog (cat or ferret) has changed in recent years due to Brexit.
 If you are travelling to an EU or a non-EU country read the latest guidelines to make sure you know what is required before you travel.
 In a nutshell, when travelling to an EU country or Northern Ireland, your pet needs: